Version: 1.0.78

 If you are using the placeholder <language>

-to download a file for all languages on the project it might be needed to exclude some languages from being pushed or pulled.
+to download a file for all languages in the project, this option allows you exclude some languages from being pushed or pulled.

 Example: "exclude_languages": ["en", "de-AT"]

-pull translations that are empty on the applanga dashboard which by default would get skipped.
-This property is only evaluated in the "target" block.
-This setting makes sense e.g. if you want the empty strings in your base language but not in the translations so they can fall back to the base strings or if you use the cli to pull files that you want to send to translators.
+This option pulls translations that are empty on the Applanga dashboard (by default empty translations are skipped on pull.)
+This property is evaluated in the "target" block.
+(Except in "target" for the pullsource command).
+This setting makes sense if you want the empty strings in your base language, but not in the translations so they can fall back to the base strings.
+This option is also helpful if you use the cli to pull files that you want to send to translators.

 Example: "export_empty": true